Mastopexy Sydney

 Frequently Asked Questions (FAQs)

-Mastopexy is a surgical procedure that lifts and reshapes the breasts without significantly changing their size.
-It is commonly used to correct breast ptosis caused by factors such as ageing, pregnancy, or weight fluctuations.
+Mastopexy, or breast lift surgery, is a procedure that repositions and reshapes the breasts without significantly changing their size.
+It may be considered for individuals experiencing breast ptosis (sagging) caused by factors such as ageing, pregnancy, or weight fluctuations.

 When Will I See the Results?